se-for-sci/se-for-sci.github.io/content/week5/typing.md

 and `strongtyping` will give you something (usually a decorator) that adds runtime validation based on your type annotations.

-Python just by default doesn't do anything with the annotations, and that's for the best.
+By default, Python ignores type annotations at runtime, and that's for the best.
 ```

 ## Running a type checker